About Festival

 2) Navratri celebrations start on this day.

 As we know Bihariji is not bound by time but He is the master of time, so it does not matter to Him how we count the time- days, months and years.
-We recognize it as a special day and therefore look to the Lord seeking blessings for the coming year.
+We recognize it as a special day and therefore look to Him seeking blessings for the coming year.
 It is considered auspicious to listen to the astrological analysis and forecasts for the coming year on this day.

-How the day is celebrated in the temple?
+How is the day celebrated in the temple?

 Devotees congregate in the temple courtyard much before the darshan time and the renowned astrologers read out the major aspects and forecasts for the year.
 Devotees listen to these with rapt attention and paint a picture of coming events in their minds- the picture can be very bright or not so bright depending upon the astrological considerations.
-A true devotee, unlike a pessimist who sees red light everywhere and an optimist who sees green light everywhere, is colour blind and is not carried away by these and surrenders to Lord!"
+A true devotee, unlike a pessimist who sees red light everywhere and an optimist who sees green light everywhere, is colour blind and is not carried away by these and surrenders to Bhagvaan!"

 At darshan time when you are eye to eye to Bihariji, just forget everything and simply pray for his kindness: